wahanegi/clever-calculator/README.md

 # Welcome to the Clever Calculator app
 ## Introduction

-The Clever Calculator app is built using Ruby on Rails.
-The main functionality of this app is to help sales manager to create the best price for customers.
+The Clever Calculator app is a customizable sales calculator for businesses.
+An admin section allows for a sales manager to create and modify products and services with default pricing.
+Members of their sales team can then assemble quotes for individual customers with a user-friendly interface.

 ___
 ## Table of Contents